alifirhas/cmdk-revision/README.md

-# Home
+# Custom Made Demon King - Revision

-Welcome to Custom Made Demon King - Revision!
+Welcome!

 Here, you will find revisions of names, sentences, and punctuation from the novel "Custom Made Demon King" that I have done.
 This work was created due to the need for continuity that was not accommodated by other translation websites.
 I hope that the revisions I have made can provide you with a better and more satisfying reading experience.
 Thank you for choosing this website as a trusted source for revisions.
 Enjoy your reading!